 For farmers, reduction in community pasture lands, increase in land value, coupled with a loss of forest cover pose a threat as animals forage over farms, ruining crops overnight.
 Seasonal migration of nomads from drier regions results in massive destruction of plantations and crops.
 To cope up, a lot of farmers have recently gone back to their old ways of natural incorporation.
 How?
 Bio Fences.

 People stopped growing bio fences as they need patience and extensive maintenance in its early stages due to risk of foraging and damage.
-But now, Bio fencing has been proven to be a unique and cost-effective method to keep wildlife and livestock away from private property.
+But now, Fencing has been proven to be a unique and cost-effective method to keep wildlife and livestock away from private property.
 Bio-fences don’t just serve as bounding plants but also several other purposes, thus, being beneficial not just for humans, but also for the environment.

 Serving as a habitat for many birds and animals, bio fences help provide compost and naturally fertilize the soil.
 Fallen leaves, droppings from birds and animals taking shelter and small branches of the living fence can be used as compost.
 These living fences also provide bee forage, thus helping in pollination.

 Moisture loss in land and soil erosion due to wind are very common problems faced by farmers.
 Bio-fences act as effective windbreaks, thus providing dust control and preventing moisture loss and topsoil erosion.

 These living fences are environment-friendly and harvesting of such plants can also be economical.
 For instance, Chinese chaste trees can be used to make mosquito repellents.
 Edible fruits like Bengal currants also act as fences and provide income.